 At Leeds East Academy we think that reading, and in particular reading for pleasure, is one of the most important factors in allowing children to reach their full potential.
 A love of literature and a genuine desire to read opens doors to students that remain closed for reluctant readers, no matter how strong their ability.
 In order to support the drive to engage students with reading for enjoyment, the academy offers a range of activities and experiences linked to reading for pleasure.

-The school celebrates National Poetry Day each year with a variety of poems shared in English lessons and during students’ coaching sessions.
+The school celebrates National Poetry Day each year with a variety of poems shared in English lessons and during students’ form time sessions.
 This allows students to really appreciate poetry and the importance of reading for pleasure.

 The school also celebrates World Book Day each year.
 During this event, the librarian, Mrs Dingwall, organises various competitions across the academy, which include a quiz that takes place during coaching sessions in which students identify various books and authors based on images and questions.
 The Academy staff also dress up as book characters during this event and students find enjoyment in guessing which character staff are dressed as.

 Of course, a love of reading is also fostered within the library with all students in Years 7 and 8 taking part in weekly Reading lessons as an addition to their traditional classes.
 Students in Years 7 and 8 all take part in the Renaissance Reading Accelerated Reader programme which tests students’ comprehension of books they have read and suggests novels that will both entertain and challenge them.
 In addition to taking part in a shared reading of an audiobook linked to their specific ability level.